DeFiCh/pinkpaper/price-oracle/README.md

 ## Mechanics

-While truthfulness of the data cannot be ascertained on the blockchain alone, the goals of the design should focus on building a _robust_ oracle system that should continue to function fine with a few minority oracle outages.
+While truthfulness of the data cannot be ascertained on the blockchain alone, the goals of the design should focus on building a _robust_ oracle system that should continue to function correctly with a few minor oracle outages.

 ### Price feeds